 US adds a robust 254,000 jobs and unemployment dips to 4.1% in sign of still-sturdy labor market

-WASHINGTON (AP) — America’s employers added a surprisingly strong 254,000 jobs in September, the latest evidence that the U.S. labor market is still solid enough to support steady hiring and a growing economy.
+WASHINGTON (AP) — America’s employers added a surprisingly strong 254,000 jobs in September, easing concerns about a weakening labor market and suggesting that the pace of hiring is still solid enough to support a growing economy.

 Average hourly raises were solid, too.
 They rose by a higher-than-expected 0.4% from August, slightly less than the 0.5% gain the month before.
-Measured from a year earlier, hourly wages climbed 4%, up a tick from a 3.9% year-over-year gain in August.
+Measured from a year earlier, hourly wages climbed 4% in September, up a tick from a 3.9% year-over-year gain in August.

 The economy’s progress in taming inflation led the Federal Reserve last month to cut its benchmark interest rate by a sizable half-point, its first rate cut in more than four years, and said further cuts were likely in the coming months.
 The Fed said it wanted to ease the cost of borrowing to help bolster the job market.
 In light of Friday’s strong jobs report, the Fed is now likely to reduce its key rate by more typical quarter-point increments.